i-like-robots/guestlist/README.md

 ## Features

 - Validate and sanitize request parameters with the full power of [validator.js]
-- A concise, fluent API to create lists and rules
+- A concise, fluent API to create lists of allowed properties and rules to follow
 - Configurable functions enable compatibility with [Express], [Fastify], [Polkadot], and more

 ## API

-Guestlist has three functions; one to create a safelist of request properties to expect, a second to create rules for a property to follow, and a third to check the request and extract all of the valid properties.
+Guestlist provides three functions; one to create a safelist of request properties to expect, a second to create rules for a property to follow, and a third to check the request and extract all of the valid properties.

 ### `list()`